 Most small businesses need to register for a basic business license in their city.
-You may also need zoning and land use permits, especially if your business is involved in manufacturing or is home-based.
+You may also need zoning and land use permits, especially if your business is home-based or involved in manufacturing.

 If you sell items that have a sales tax, you must get a sales tax license to collect and remit sales tax.
 If the products you sell include liquor, lottery tickets, gasoline, or firearms, you need additional licenses.